codersachin26/covid19update24/README.md

 # covid19update24
- a website for corona virus update
+ it is a website for corona virus cases update